 The Endangered Material Knowledge Programme gives grants to support the documentation of material knowledge systems that are under threat and in danger of disappearing.
-It also provides free access by stewarding that knowledge in an open access digital repository dedicated to its preservation.
+It also provides free access by stewarding that knowledge in an open-access digital repository dedicated to its preservation.

 Knowledge holders, practitioners, and scholars can apply for funds to support work that explores knowledge systems associated with the making, use, repair and re-purposing of material objects, spaces, architecture, performances and environments.
-EMKP strongly advocates for a working approach that centres community epistemologies, close collaborative working and celebration of the diverse knowledge networks that affect the material world.
+EMKP strongly advocates for a working approach that centres on community epistemologies, close collaborative working and celebration of the diverse knowledge networks that affect the material world.

 The Programme was established in 2018 with funding from Arcadia — a charitable fund of Lisbet Rausing and Peter Baldwin — and is hosted by the Department of Africa, Oceania and the Americas at the British Museum.